LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Figure \ref{Rendered_mechanical_structure_of_the_1D_sensor_(+cad)_model_with_different_parts_colored_separately,_and_universal_magnet_mount_shown_in_green.png}, shows rendered view of the  1D-Single sensor (+cad) drawing, which is described in chapter \ref{d-single-sensor}.

-All parts are produced using 3D printing additive manufacturing proces.
+All parts are produced using 3D printing additive manufacturing process.
 The sensor circuit board is glued underneath the magnet holder.
 This is interchangeable, so different distances between sensor and magnet can be realised.

 The exchangeable magnetic holder (shown in green in figure \ref{Rendered_mechanical_structure_of_the_1D_sensor_(+cad)_model_with_different_parts_colored_separately,_and_universal_magnet_mount_shown_in_green.png}) can be adapted to different magnets.
 It can be produced quickly due to the small number of parts used.
 The two recesses lock the magnet holder with the inserted magnet over the sensor.
 The specified tolerances allow the magnet to be inserted into the holder with repeat accuracy and without backlash.